Behaviour

 4. Over-relying on Emergency Plan B. When CPS only happens in crisis, the steps become associated with distress.

 5. Reverting to Plan A mid-conversation.
 If the child is escalating, pause: "Let's take a break and come back to this."
-That's strategic Plan C, not surrender.
+That's strategic Plan C.

 6. Framing unsolved problems with judgement.
 "I've noticed you're having difficulty sharing the TV with your brother after school" works.
 "I've noticed you've been terrorising your brother" doesn't.